wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/multi-https-transport.md

      ssl_profile.read_interval = 600000
      ```

-3. Create the `listenerprofiles.xml` file with the following configuration in the
+3. Create the `listenerprofiles.xml` file in the `MI_HOME/conf/sslprofiles` directory and add the following
-    `MI_HOME/conf/sslprofiles` directory:
+     configurations:

     !!!
 Info
         You can configure the file path for the `listenerprofiles.xml` file as required.